 This afternoon as the German army entered the ghetto, the starved Jews greeted them with home-made weapons.
 The Germans were ambushed by Jewish fighters firing and tossing Molotov cocktails and hand grenades from alleyways, sewers and windows.
 We fight back.

-It is 1943, April the 19th, Warsaw.
+It is 1943, April the 19th, Hebrew date 15th of the month of Nisan, Warsaw.
 How bleak the world feels to us Jews.

 At Muranowski Square the Jewish chief leader, Dawid Moryc Apfelbaum, is killed in action, but we fight back gloriously.
 Mordechai Anielewicz and Pawel Frankl lead the way.
 Young Jewish men and women fight back on the Festival of Freedom, on the eve of Passover.
 The blood of our past warriors flows in our veins.
 Our heroes go up to heaven, in glorious flames.